KSP-KOS/KOS_DOC/source/summary_topics/intermediate_tutorial.md

         WAIT 0.1.
     }

-Now this is quite elegant.
-I have reduced the number of triggers that have to be checked by one.
-The trigger at 10km sets up the next trigger for me.
+Now this is quite elegant!
+The number of triggers have been reduced to two per update for the entire running of this script.
+The trigger at 1km sets up the next trigger which will happen at 10km which sets up then next at 20km and so on.
 This can save a lot of processing time for triggers that will happen sequentially.
-As a general rule, you should nest WHEN/THEN statements whenever possible.
-Certainly, both examples above will work, but when you start to write really meaningful and complicated triggers, this nested construct can save you from that dreaded kOS trigger limit.
+As a general rule, one should try to nest WHEN/THEN statements whenever possible.
+Again, both examples above will work, but when scripts start to have deep and complicated triggers, this nested construct can save it from the dreaded kOS trigger limit.